Work with me

-As an Associate Certified Coach with the International Coach Federation, Julie provides tailored services with passion, purpose and honesty.
+As a Professional Certified Coach with the International Coach Federation, Julie provides tailored services with passion, purpose and honesty.
 She offers encouragement, promotes self-development, increases happiness and assists you to release inner potential!

 Julie’s accomplished client success rate from application to interview currently stands at 80%, so if you are after a professional coach and writer that has exemplary standards and achievements, then give Julie a call.

-Julie has a range of experience, tertiary qualifications and skills that include: Australian Public Sector Specialist Writer; Human Resource Management; Recruitment and Selection; Career Development; Personality Profiling; Project Management and Policy Development.
+Julie has a range of experience, tertiary qualifications and skills that include: Australian Public Sector Specialist Writer; Human Resource Management; Recruitment and Selection; Career Development; Personality Profiling; Leadership Coaching, Project Management and Policy Development.

-Over the past 17 years, Julie has worked across several Government departments and continues consultancy work in relation to HR, Outplacement Services and Recruitment.
-She is also trained in assessing role descriptions, writing selection criteria, preparing government applications and conducting interview coaching.
+Over the past 25 years, Julie has worked across several Government departments and offered consultancy work in relation to HR, Outplacement Services and Recruitment.
+She is also trained in writing and assessing selection criteria, preparing government applications and conducting interview coaching.

 Julie is dedicated to coaching professional individuals aged between 30 and 50 years to choose careers that align to their core values.

 Want to learn more about your personality, skills and strengths?

 Tired of not reaching your goals?

 Are you seeking a career or life change?